GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Kappai.md

 **Swim speed**: You may swim up to 4 yards per move, presuming the water isn’t too rough.

-**Unarmed Attacks**: You may treat your unarmed attacks as slashing attacks.
+**Unarmed Attacks**: You may treat your unarmed attacks as cutting attacks.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |